 - Eat your set caloric target and comprise most of those calories of healthy fats

-The idea of the thinning of our crowning glory is concerning, even if for a short period, and for a worthy cause such as establishing metabolic ketosis.
+The idea of our crowning glory thinning is concerning, even if for a short period, and for a worthy cause such as establishing metabolic ketosis.

 Check out our recent article dedicated to the benefits of biotin and why it's a particularly important part of any well-conceived keto regimen, needed to set yourself up for success as you begin your life-changing lifestyle journey, here.